Wooded Banks of the Hiking Club Trail at Fort Snelling State Park

 Attempt 3: Winter hiking.
 According to the map, it was going to follow the hiking club trail.
 It may actually cut in a little closer inland.
 Instead, it cut short about 30 feet from the sign.
 It was fully obstructed from view.

-I saw on the MN State Parks website that the trail flooded again I thought we were going to have to wait until Fall.
+I saw on the MN State Parks website that the trail flooded again.
+I thought we were going to have to wait until fall.

 On a Hiking in Minnesota Facebook Group people were saying it was open again.
 I jumped at the chance and went out in the middle of the week.